Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 - **Bad Example:** 10 commits on one day during the course and no others.
 Students who do this will be at severe risk of not passing the class.
 - **Unacceptable Example:** 2 commits the day before a project is due.
 Students who do this should not expect to pass the class.

-#### Why are we doing this?

-We want to encourage best practices that you will see working as a professional software engineer.
-Breaking up a project by doing a large amount of commits helps engineers in the following ways:

-- It's much easier to retrace your steps if you break your project/product/code up into smaller pieces
-- It helps with being able to comprehend the larger problem, and also will help with your debugging (i.e. finding exactly when you pushed that piece of broken code)
-- It allows for more streamlined, iterative communication in your team, as it's much easier to hand off a small change to someone (updating a function) than a huge one (changed the architecture of the project)

-Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
-Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

 ## Evaluation

 To pass this course you must meet the following requirements: